Common questions to ask about the medicines you are taking

 (Healthify He Puna Waiora, NZ, 2020)

-Keep track of changes to your medicines by asking your doctor, nurse or pharmacist “Have any medications been added, stopped or changed and why?”.
-This is particularly important at every doctor’s visit or if you have been discharged from hospital.
+Keep up to date with changes to your medicines by asking your healthcare provider, “Have any medicines been added, stopped or changed and why?”.
+This is particularly important at every healthcare provider’s visit and after you’ve spent time in a hospital.

 To help you keep track of changes to your medicines, keep an up-to-date list of your medicines.
-This medication list (also sometimes called yellow card) includes the name of the medicine, your dose, the time to take it, any special instructions and what it is used for.
-This list also includes any over-the-counter medicines you may buy, and any vitamins and herbal or dietary supplements you are taking.
+This medicine list (sometimes called a yellow card) includes the name of the medicine, your dose, the time to take it, any special instructions and what it’s used for.
+This list also includes any over-the-counter medicines you buy, and any vitamins and herbal or dietary supplements you’re taking.

 Some medicines are taken for a short time, such as antibiotics.
-Other medicines may need to be taken for months to years.
-Here are some more questions to ask your doctor before you start taking the medication:
+Other medicines may need to be taken for months or years.
+Here are some more questions to ask your healthcare provider before you start taking the medicine:

 • Is the medicine for a short time or is it expected to be for life?